Anik-Sarkar-01/react-movie-search/README.md

 ## Features

 - Seamless integration of the TMDB API for a comprehensive movie database.
-- Expertise in React Router, Context API, and Hooks for smooth navigation and state management.
+- Use of React Router, Context API, and Hooks for smooth navigation and state management.
 - Responsive and dynamic user interface for engaging exploration of movie information.

 ## Technologies Used